 Meeting Local Security and Privacy Regulations

 With frequent news of data leaks and Personally Identifiable Information (PII) being sold on the dark web, consumers today are a lot more educated about security.
 Demonstrating that your website and payment gateways are secure will provide customers with a lot more trust about putting their data and financial information in your hands.
+In most cases, using a trustworthy website builder can help avoid such issues and provide good site maintenance.

 Regulators are also doing their part to ensure a consistent level of security with stringent requirements and hefty fines for breaching those mandatory requirements.
-In Singapore, which is the country that Horangi is based in, for instance, the Personal Data Protection Act (PDPA) requires companies to establish secure data management practices to avoid financial penalties of up to 10% of a company’s annual turnover.
+In Singapore, which is the country where Horangi is based in, for instance, the Personal Data Protection Act (PDPA) requires companies to establish secure data management practices to avoid financial penalties of up to 10% of a company’s annual turnover.

 Here are some resources that we’ve created in relation to PDPA and data privacy: